Miner 2049er: Legacy

 Multiple games were directly influenced by Miner 2049er.
 Stanton said Miner 2049er contributed to the popularity of platform games on computers like the ZX Spectrum.
 This included Matthew Smith's Manic Miner (1983), one of the first major British hit computer games.
 Smith said that Hogue's game was a major influence on his game.

 Manic Miner borrows thematic and gameplay elements from Miner 2049er, such as the underground setting and oxygen levels measured with a timer.

 Following the games success, Hogue said that "The licensees of [Miner 2049er] were crying out for another game, so I worked with Curtis Mikolyski while we attempted to create an even better game."
 A follow-up titled Scraper Caper was announced in 1983 but never released.
 The game was going to have vertical scrolling and a plot involving Bounty Bob becoming a fire fighter, running into buildings to save people.
 Hogue said to have thrown away the disks and tapes containing Scraper Caper.
 He later said he felt foolish for the decision to cancel the game as a lot of work was put into it.
 Another unreleased follow-up was an untitled game.
 The game would have a three-dimension look influenced by Atari's game Crystal Castles (1983) and involved Bounty Bob being chased by fireballs.
 Hogue said the game production was halted as his team felt the design would not be superior to Miner 2049er.

 Livesay was working on a game for Micro Fun titled Miner 2049er II, a title unrelated to Scraper Caper.
 The game was announced for released for the Apple II, Commodore 64, ColecoVision, and IBM PC.
-Hogue recalled the creation of this version was due to a Micro Fun getting increasingly annoyed with Big Five Software as they had a verbal agreement to do an Apple II version of their next game.
+Hogue recalled the creation of this version was due to Micro Fun getting increasingly annoyed with Big Five Software as they had a verbal agreement to do an Apple II version of their next game.
 Hogue said that "It wasn't like I wasn't getting any money out of it, but creatively I wasn't totally on board.
 And I don't think I had an Apple II, so I didn't have a way to play it – or even see it."
 Miner 2049er II was released for the Apple II in the fourth quarter of 1984.
 The next game in the series was Bounty Bob Strikes Back!
 (1985).
 Hogue stated that following the video game crash of 1983 and the release of Bounty Bob Strikes Back!, Big Five Software started scaling back their company operations until it was run out of Hogue's home; he eventually closed the company and left the video game industry.